nimramin/StoreGenie/PLAN.md

 ## High-Level Architecture

 We will build a multi-tenant application using a route-based approach with Next.js and Supabase.
-A critical part of the user journey is a first-time setup experience to ensure every artist configures their store before using the dashboard.
+The core of the application is an AI-powered product creation process and a simple, effective onboarding flow.

 ```mermaid
 graph TD